3 Reasons You Should

 Ready to teach cooking skills to your children, but not sure the benefits outweigh the struggle?
-Check out our top 3 reasons you should add a little cooking with kids to your weekly homeschool schedule!
+Check out my top 3 reasons to cook with kids.
 Plus, get simple tips on how to make the transition an easy one!

 - To Teach Math Skills

 This!
 Math doesn’t always have to be taught in a brick and mortar fashion.
 Introducing cooking into your homeschool math lessons is such a simple way to bring math into the real world.

 Focus on teaching measurements & fractions during the cooking process and you might just be surprised at how quickly things click!

 YES!
 Once your kids get a little older and more confident in the kitchen, let them take charge of meals once or twice a week.
 Not only does this help them practice their kitchen skills (and a little independence), but it also allows mom to place her focus elsewhere or possibly even take a small breather.

 If your kid are younger, let them focus on simple tasks like getting getting breakfast together for themselves and siblings by setting out bowls, cereal, and milk.
 Tasks like this can help them feel accomplished and helpful!

 If your kids are older, encourage them to put together a full lunch or dinner 1-2 times each week!
 This encourages responsibility and productivity.

 Preparing your children for adulthood is the #1 reason you should cook with kids in the kitchen!